 There has been absolutely no change in this field for three years.
 According to HRM Institute, the most desirable EVPs for Polish job candidates include:

-• remuneration and benefits.
+• salary and benefits,

 Offline activities